 But, partially based on that unsubstantiated rumour, the 3DCenter folk are expecting a new generation of Nvidia graphics cards to appear in the spring of this year.

-Well, we’ve been speculating that the gaming variants of the Nvidia Volta GPU architecture might appear around GDC and Nvidia’s own GTC events in March, which would chime well with these posts.
-But what 3DCenter’s users are saying is that the new graphics cards arriving this year will be part of a new generation of GPUs codenamed Ampere.
+But what 3DCenter’s users are convinced the new graphics cards arriving this year will be part of a new generation of GPUs codenamed Ampere.

-That said, Jen-Hsun reiterated in last night's Q4 earnings call that Nvidia "expect Pascal to continue to be the world's best gaming platform for the foreseeable future."
+That said, Jen-Hsun reiterated in the recent Q4 earnings call that Nvidia "expect Pascal to continue to be the world's best gaming platform for the foreseeable future."
 Though he did frame it by stating they haven't announced anything in 2018 for the April to July time frame.

 The first unsourced rumours about the existence of this Nvidia Ampere generation sprouted from fellow German site, Heise, saying: “information on the upcoming GPU generation, which should appear under the name ‘Ampere’, should be at the GPU Technology Conference 2018.”